Portland Oregon

 DESCRIPTION

-The 1914 Crystal Ballroom building, which is listed on the US National Register of Historic Places, is owned and restored beautifully by the McMenamins brothers, is a 3 story structure that is home to a pub on the first floor, “Lola’s Room,” for dance era music parties on the second, and on the third, one finds the vintage, blast from the past, restored Crystal Ballroom that features a wide variety of live music; “Something for everyone: everything from rock ‘n’ roll and country, to hip-hop and big band swing.”
+The 1914 Crystal Ballroom building, which is listed on the US National Register of Historic Places, is a three-story structure that is home to a pub on the first floor, “Lola’s Room,” for dance era music parties on the second, and on the third, one finds the vintage, blast from the past, restored Crystal Ballroom that features a wide variety of live music.
+There is “something for everyone: everything from rock ‘n’ roll and country, to hip-hop and big band swing.”

-One of its unique features that has been restored is the mechanical floating dance floor, described as “Like dancing on clouds,” which probably explains why there is no seating in the ballroom itself.
-There is a balcony over-looking the ballroom though, where there is a bar and seating to watch the live concert and the people dancing on the floating dance floor.
+One of its unique features is the mechanical floating dance floor, described as “Like dancing on clouds,” which probably explains why there is no seating in the ballroom itself.
+There is a balcony overlooking the ballroom though, where there is a bar and seating to watch the live concert and the people dancing.

 HISTORY

-First owner of The Crystal Ballroom was a fellow by the name of Montrose Ringler, who opened the Crystal Ballroom in 1914 as a dance club, under the watchful eye of the authorities who threatened to arrest anyone dancing such scandalous banned dances, like the Tango; popular with some of the youth.
+The first owner of The Crystal Ballroom was a fellow by the name of Montrose Ringler, who opened it in 1914 as a dance club, under the watchful eye of the authorities who threatened to arrest anyone dancing such scandalous banned dances as the Tango, then popular with some of the youth.

-During the Depression years, the owner, Mr. Watson held events to keep everyone’s spirits up, offering old-time dance revivals!
-It was known as a family gathering place, and other social events.
-Several Proms of black schools were held here because of the old segregation laws.
+During the Depression years, a new owner, Mr. Watson, held events to keep everyone’s spirits up, offering old-time dance revivals!
+It was known as a family gathering place, and for other social events.
+Several black school proms were held here because of the old segregation laws.

-From 1960-1969, The Crystal Ballroom was called the ultimate rock place; offered first rate rock, rhythm and blues entertainment, showcasing such artists as the Grateful Dead, Buffalo Springfield, James Brown, Marvin Gaye and Ike & Tina Turner.
+From 1960-1969, The Crystal Ballroom was called the ultimate rock place, offering first rate rock, rhythm and blues entertainment, showcasing such artists as the Grateful Dead, Buffalo Springfield, James Brown, Marvin Gaye and Ike & Tina Turner.
 Some say that James Brown fired Jimmy Hendrix in the middle of a concert here.

-The Crystal Ballroom came into private hands and stopped being a public venue by the end of the ’60s, becoming instead an art studio for more free-thinkers as the Hippie movement had come to town and settled in Portland.
-This art studio was the home of some very interesting artworks, done by some talented people, inspired by the aura of the ballroom.
+The Crystal Ballroom came into private hands by the end of the ’60s, becoming instead an art studio for more freethinkers as the Hippie movement had come to town and settled in Portland.
+It was the home of some very interesting artworks, created by talented people, inspired by the aura of the ballroom.

 By the mid-nineties, the building was creaking with old age, and badly in need of a boatload of money for restoration, or face the wrecking ball.
-Along came the McMenamins brothers, in the late ’90s who were willing to do so.
+Along came the McMenamins brothers, in the late ’90s who were up for the task.
 They restored the building, and added some additional sources of income to make the place even more profitable.
-They put McMenamins brewery on the second floor, that provides beer for all the bars in the buildings, as well as their other locations.
+They put the McMenamins Brewery on the second floor, providing beer for all the bars in the buildings, as well as for their other locations.

-Hopefully they are saving their funds to do something about the sound system at the Crystal Ballroom, or perhaps hire a more skilled sound engineer who realizes that the sound would need to be reset after the room fills with people.
-(This is a common complaint of discerning guests who voice their opinions on Yelp.)
+Hopefully they are saving their funds to do something about the sound system at The Crystal Ballroom, or perhaps hire a more skilled sound engineer who realizes that the sound needs to be reset after the room fills with people.
+(This is a common complaint of discerning guests who voice their opinions on Yelp).

-Today, The Crystal Ballroom specializes in VJ-run, modern-era dance parties in Lola’s Room, jumping entertainment, private celebrations & events, and a variety of national, regional, and local live music bands, including loud rock shows in the Crystal Ballroom.
-Dance lessons, however, are still offered at the Crystal Ballroom, as the need to learn to dance has been a constant desire through the ages.
+Today, The Crystal Ballroom specializes in VJ-run, modern-era dance parties in Lola’s Room, jumping entertainment, private celebrations and events, and a variety of national, regional, and local live music bands, including loud rock shows in The Crystal Ballroom.
+Dance lessons, however, are still offered there, as the need to learn to dance has been constant desire through the ages.

 HISTORY OF MANIFESTATIONS

-Buildings and Places that have absorbed a lot of energy and give it off as well from events in both their past and present history, can draw spirits who need energy that once were involved in these sites.
-Sites of wars, places of confinement, and recreation/entertainment venues typically have a lot of contained energy that flows into their atmosphere.
+Buildings and places that have absorbed a lot of energy and give it off as well from events in both their past and present, can draw spirits who are in need of it.
+Sites of wars, places of confinement, and recreation/entertainment venues typically have a lot of contained energy that flows into them.

 Renovation and restoration of a historically beloved public building can act like a huge environmental trigger to those who are either delighted or displeased with the results.